ec-europa/europa-component-library/docs/Migrating-v4.md

 - `ghost`button is now called like that everywhere (it was sometimes called `text` previously).
 CSS classes haven't been modified
 - New variant added to handle button with icon only: `ecl-button--icon-only`.
 By using it, it is no longer needed to add utility classes on the button label.
 If you are using the twig template, this variant relies on the already existing parameter `hide_label`
   Note: even with this variant, it is still mandatory to provide a label for the button, for screen readers.
 It is just not displayed.
+- It is now possible to pass multiple icons to the button, the same way it happens for the link, an array of objects of type icon will be rendered as a list of icons one after the other.

 ### Checkbox